 Mississippi College offers numerous opportunities for study abroad.
 One such program is the MC London Semester program, which allows a limited number of students to spend the spring semester studying in Europe (currently in London).
-The University sponsors a spring break program to England or Europe, a British study summer program in cooperation with the University of Southern Mississippi, a School of Nursing summer mission trip, an Israel study tour between semesters, the Salzburg College program, a Spanish summer program, a semester in Spain and in Costa Rica, a French summer program, a semester to Hong Kong Baptist University, a summer study program in Korea and exchange programs in Germany, Brazil, Korea and France.
-For more details of any or all of these programs, please contact the Academic Affairs Office, Telephone: 601.925.3202.
+The University sponsors a spring break program to England or

+Europe, a School of Nursing summer mission trip, an Israel study tour between semesters, the Salzburg College program, a Spanish summer and/or semester program to Spain or Costa Rica, a French summer and/or semester program, a China or Japan program in the summer, a semester to Hong Kong Baptist University, a summer study program in Korea and exchange programs in Germany, Brazil, Korea and France.
+For more details of any or all of these programs, please contact the AProvost Office, Telephone: 601.925.3202.
 Inquiries will be referred to the directors and/or coordinators of the specific programs.